-(Share of Oregon capital gains income by income group)
+(Share of 2010 Oregon capital gains income by income group)

-Capital gains income is concentrated at the very top of the income scale.
-In 2009, the top one-tenth of 1 percent - the wealthiest 1 out of every 1,000 Oregon taxpayers - collected nearly half (47 percent) of all capital gains income.
-The rest of the top 1 percent took in another 22 percent.
-Together, the entire top 1 percent collected a little more than two-thirds (69 percent) of all capital gains income in Oregon.
+The concentration of capital gains income at the very top of the income scale likely contributes to income inequality.
+In 2010, the top onetenth of 1 percent - the wealthiest 1 out of every 1,000 Oregon taxpayers - collected close to half (47 percent) of all capital gains income.
+The rest of the top 1 percent took in another 23 percent.
+Together, the entire top 1 percent collected 70 percent of all capital gains income in Oregon.

-The rest of Oregon taxpayers were left to share the remaining third (31 percent).
-In fact, the top one-tenth of 1 percent - consisting of only about 1,600 tax filers - together took in more than the remaining 99 percent.
+The rest of Oregon taxpayers were left to share the remaining 30 percent of capital gains income.
+In fact, the top one-tenth of 1 percent - consisting of only about 1,600 tax filers - together took in about one-and-a-half times what all of the 1.6 million taxpayers who constitute the 99 percent together took in.